jhellerstein/hydro/docs/docs/dfir/concepts/distributed_time.md

 Lamport timestamps track not only the order of events on a single node, they also ensure that the timestamps on events reflect distributed ordering.
 Suppose that node `source` wants to send a message to node `dest`, and node source has current clock value *T_source*.
 The events that precede that message on node `source` have smaller timestamps.
 In addition, consider an event at node `dest` that follows the receipt of that message.
 That event must have a timestamp greater than *T_source* by Lamport's advancing rule above.
 Hence all the events on node `source` that preceded the sending of the message have lower timestamps than the events on node `dest` following the receipt of the message.
 This is Lamport's distributed "happens-before" relation, and the Lamport clock capture that relation.

 ## DFIR Time
-As a built-in primitive, DFIR defines time only for a single transducer, as a sequence of consecutive ticks without any gaps.
+As a built-in primitive, DFIR defines time only for a single process, as a sequence of consecutive ticks without any gaps.

 Thus the main difference between DFIR events and Lamport events are: